jsalinas212/graylog_snort_pfsense_extractor/README.md

 - Step 2: Click on Manage Extractors for the input you want to work with.

 ![Step 2](./img/step2.png)
-- Step 3: Clicl Actions > Import Extractors.
+- Step 3: Click Actions > Import Extractors.

 ![Step 3](./img/step3.png)
 - Step 4: Paste in JSON and click Add Extractors to Input.